Dental Laboratory Technician

 Extra Requirements

-Certification is not required, however, technicians may choose to earn specialty certifications because they show professional competence in a specialized field.
+Although optional, certification may demonstrate a level of competence and professionalism that makes candidates more attractive to employers.
+It also may increase opportunities for advancement.
 The National Board for Certification in Dental Laboratory Technology offers certification as a Certified Dental Technician (CDT).
 Certification is available in six specialty areas: orthodontics, crown and bridge, complete dentures, partial dentures, implants, and ceramics.

 For additional information, visit these websites: